Coronavirus: Myths about COVID-19 vaccines debunked

 While the COVID-19 survival rate is high, the death rate is higher in the older population and those with other chronic illnesses.
 These people depend on others who are not as high risk to be vaccinated, so that the illness cannot spread to them.
 We all have loved ones who are in the high-risk group and we need to look out for them and get vaccinated.
 Also, while the death rate is not high, the long-term effects of COVID-19 are devastating for many that would have been infected.
 It ranges from damage to the lungs, kidneys and liver to numerous issues associated with damage to the nervous system.
 Those with nervous system damage tend to be fearful, depressed, unrelenting pains and get nightmares for no obvious reason.

-Kaieteur News – For decades now, there have been publications in the print media about former government minister and... more
+Kaieteur News – My daughter had the first brush with danger in her country after she returned recently from graduate... more

-Kaieteur News Texas is where the headquarters of ExxonMobil is located.
-But all the oil which is produced in that state could... more
+Kaieteur News – Mr. Kamal Ramkarran may have acted prudently in not proceeding with the holding of the elections of... more

-By Sir Ronald Sanders Kaieteur News – People in the Caribbean, who refuse to take vaccinations to counter the Coronavirus,... more
+By Sir Ronald Sanders Kaieteur News – If U.S. President, Joe Biden, eases the trade embargo against Cuba, one benefit... more

 Freedom of speech is our core value at Kaieteur News.
 If the letter/e-mail you sent was not published, and you believe that its contents were not libellous, let us know, please contact us by phone or email.